 The Band: Ranked from Worst to Best

-Although it’s packaged as a studio album, Islands is essentially a collection of leftovers, some dating all the way back to 1972, released to fulfill the group’s contractual obligations.
-‘Christmas Must Be Tonight’ is a sincere Christmas tune and opener ‘Right As Rain’ is pretty, but much of Islands is second-tier compared to the rest of The Band’s stellar catalogue.
+Although it’s packaged as a studio album, Islands is essentially a collection of leftovers, some dating all the way back to 1972, released to fulfil the group’s contractual obligations.
+There are highlights – ‘Christmas Must Be Tonight’ is a sincere Christmas tune and opener ‘Right As Rain’ is pretty.
+Much of Islands is second-tier compared to the rest of The Band’s stellar catalogue.

 Song for song Cahoots isn’t especially impressive, but it’s interesting to hear The Band experimenting.
 Van Morrison duets with Richard Manuel on ‘4% Pantomine’, while Allen Toussaint arranged the horns on the opening ‘Life Is A Carnival’.
 Songs like ‘Last of the Blacksmiths’ and ‘Where Do We Go From Here’ are forgotten highlights in the group’s catalogue.